ldtteam/MinecoloniesWiki/source/items/barrel_vertical.md

 </div>
 <br>

-### The Item
+## The Item

-The Vertical Barrel is used as decorations They have no usable function.
+The vertical barrel is a decoration.
 <br>

+## The Use

+Vertical barrels are decorations and have no purpose.
+They are used in the Tavern schematics.